julianlam/feps/fep/044f/fep-044f.md

 ## Implementations

 * [Smithereen](https://github.com/grishka/Smithereen) exposes always-allowed quote policies, supports authoring quote posts as well as issuing `QuoteAuthorization` in response to a `QuoteRequest`, it does not currently verify quotes nor request stamps
-* [Mastodon](https://github.com/mastodon/mastodon) 4.4 has added support for verifying and displaying remote quote posts
+* [Mastodon](https://github.com/mastodon/mastodon) 4.4 has added support for verifying and displaying remote quote posts; version 4.5 will have support for authoring quote posts and setting quote policies (restricted to automatic approval, with either `as:Public`, the author's `followers` collections, or nobody)

 ## References